 The audiovisual records documenting the courtroom testimonies of the Rwandan Genocide at the International Criminal Tribunal for Rwanda (ICTR) in Arusha, Tanzania are a collective memory and legacy of the judicial work conducted by the Tribunal.
 The ICTR implemented an audiovisual digitization and redaction project to preserve and provide public online and research access to the audiovisual judicial records.
 A total of 27,000 hours of recordings, in three langauge versions and in various formats, were digitized to preservation-quality files and have now been transferred to the Mechanism for International Criminal Tribunals (MICT) for future integration into its digitial preservation system, currently in development.
 The redaction of the audiovisual records enatils the removal of classified information from the recorded courtroom testimonies to protect the witnesses who testified during the course of the trials.
 The redaction process results in the creation of publicly accessible preservation-quality master files, from which browsing access copies are created.
 The goal of the project is to raise public awareness of the work and accomplishments of ICTR.
-While the digitization of the audiovisual recordings of the ICTR has been completed, the majority of the recordings remains a responsibility of the MICT.
+While the digitization of the audiovisual recordings of the ICTR has been completed, the majority of the recordings have not yet been redacted.
+Cntinuing to enhance the public accessibility of these recordings remains a responsibility of the MICT.

-G OUR CULTURAL HERITAGE B YOUR LEGACY
+SERVING OUR CULTURAL HERITAGE B YOUR LEGACY